Displaying loader icon image

 What does the fund not cover?

-NB: on a match funded basis, SWEF will consider applications for refurbished technology.
-However, in order to be successful, the applicant will need to explain why the laptop, tablet or phone will transform their business.
+NB: on a match funded basis SWEF will consider applications for refurbished IT hardware (SWEF may cover 50% of the cost and ask how you plan to cover the other 50% of the cost).
+However, in order to be successful, the applicant will need to explain why the computer, tablet or phone will transform their business.
 A link to the refurbished item will also be required, with an explanation of why they need this piece of specific technology.

 Application process: